Where to Stay in Seoul First Time: Best Areas and Neighborhoods

 • Gangnam, a more modern area of Seoul, in the South of Han river.

 Seoul offers all kinds of accommodation options, ranging from budget backpacker hostels to luxury 5-star hotels.
-There are also love motels, which are charged hourly, or local brand hotels such as Lotte and Shilla.
-You can also choose to stay in traditional houses, called Hanok, in Bukchon Hanok Village for a unique experience.
+There are also love motels, which are charged hourly, or local brand hotels such as Lotte and Shilla, as well as Hanok traditional houses for a unique experience.

-To book a hotel, you need to decide how many days you need to see Seoul.
-I recommend spending between 3 – 7 days in Seoul if you are first-time travelers.
-Three days is enough to see Seoul’s highlights, enjoy local foods, and get the sense of the city.
+To book a hotel, I recommend spending between three to seven days, which is enough to see Seoul’s highlights, enjoy local foods, and get the sense of the city.
 If you have more days, you can take a day trip to a nearby area as well as enjoy Seoul at a slower pace.

 💖 Best Area for first-timers:Insadong